Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Limitations and Extensions

-Modern steganography techniques produce encoded images with minimal discernible visual artifacts; in contrast, although Ninja Codes hide themselves well from human detection (as we have shown in section 4.3), artifacts are still clearly visible upon inspection, and become especially noticeable when codes are created from plain or light-colored cover images (Figure 10).
-While further artifact suppression should be possible through architectural refinements, preparation of dedicated datasets that align more closely with the range of anticipated cover images, etc., the need for robust detection under diverse environmental conditions will likely impose a limit on artifact minimization.

-Since under our two-phase training scheme, the general characteristics of artifacts are carried over from the visual patterns that arise in the first phase (Figure 4), an alternative strategy may be to pursue aesthetic control of these emergent patterns by introducing new loss functions, i.e., to accept the presence of modest artifacts but ensure they will be aesthetically unobjectionable.
+VISUAL ARTIFACTS.
+Ninja Codes, despite concealing themselves well from human detection, still produce visual artifacts which manifest particularly strongly for codes created from plain or light-colored cover images.
+Further suppression should be possible via model refinements, preparation of dedicated texture datasets, etc. An alternative strategy may be to seek aesthetic control of artifacts by updating loss functions, i.e., to accept the presence of artifacts but ensure they will stay visually unobjectionable.